karl-sjogren/umbraco-extend-everything/umbraco-marketplace-readme-extendeverything.tetrisdashboard.md

 This is more of an experiment and a demonstration of how to create a backoffice extension and publishing it on the marketplace, rather than a serious dashboard for daily use.
-But the Tetris game really works.
+But the Tetris game really works and is fun to have around.

 The Tetris game is a modified version of the one found at <https://github.com/llop/classic-tetris-js>.